Erdogan Challenger’s Political Career at Risk After Court Ruling

 The Man Who Ended Erdogan’s Rule in Istanbul Did So With a Smile

 Investors sold Turkish assets after the court’s decision, with the benchmark Borsa Istanbul 100 index closing 3.6% lower on the day.
 The lira declined as much as 0.2% against the US dollar.
-Five-year credit default swaps, which measure the cost of insuring against possible default on Turkish debt, rose to 508, the biggest jump in more than a week.
+Five-year credit default swaps, which measure the cost of insuring against possible default on Turkish debt, rose to 508 basis points, the biggest jump in more than a week.

-The spat between the mayor and Turkey’s president goes back to the 2019 local elections, where Imamoglu took Turkey’s largest city from Erdogan in a stunning victory for the main opposition party CHP.
+The spat between the mayor and Turkey’s president goes back to the 2019 local elections, where Imamoglu won Turkey’s largest city in a stunning victory for the main opposition party CHP.
 Erdogan’s own political ascent had begun in the same city 25 years earlier and he took the electoral loss in Istanbul personally.

 Turkey’s Supreme Election Council canceled Imamoglu’s first electoral victory amid heavy influence from Erdogan’s aides.
 The mayor won the repeat vote with a landslide.